Cortana in Microsoft 365

 Consistent with other Office 365 services, Cortana enterprise services meet the same enterprise-level privacy, security, and compliance promises as reflected in the Online Services Terms (OST).

 New Microsoft 365 experiences, such as the Briefing email and Play My Emails, will be enabled using Cortana enterprise services and fully comply with those promises.
-These features are currently available in the English (United States) market for users with mailboxes in the US geo, and for employees of multi-national corporations with US-based mailboxes.
+These features are currently available worldwide (standard multi-tenant).
+For more information on finding the usage location, please visit View additional property values for accounts.

 Users may connect to Cortana enterprise services described here through Cortana in Windows 10 (version 2004 and later), as well as client applications, such as Outlook for iOS and Android, subject to separate licensing terms.